FerRacimo/Archaeomics/PCAandAdmixture.md

 grep -h CV log*.out
 ```

-Plot these values in R. Have they reached a minimum?
+If you have experience with R, try to plot these values (otherwise work with a partner who does).
+Have they reached a minimum?
 If so, at which value of K?
 What does this mean?